ngo275/vimrc/README.md

 - 3, `cd ~/`
 - 4, `git clone https://github.com/ngo275/vimrc.git`
 - 5, `mv ~/vimrc/.vimrc ~/`
-- 6, open vim and type `y`, and then your vim will be updated!
+- 6, open vim and type `y`, and then your vim will be upgraded!